marmelab/react-admin/docs/Translation.md

 ## `ra-i18n-polyglot`

-Although you can build an `i18nProvider` from scratch, react-admin provides package called `ra-i18n-polyglot` that leverages [the Polyglot.js library](https://airbnb.io/polyglot.js/) to build an `i18nProvider` based on a dictionary of translations.
+Although you can build an `i18nProvider` from scratch, react-admin provides a package called `ra-i18n-polyglot` that leverages [the Polyglot.js library](https://airbnb.io/polyglot.js/) to build an `i18nProvider` based on a dictionary of translations.

 ```jsx
 // in src/i18nProvider.js